Defining Custom Matchers in RSpec

 matcher really comes out, as it provides an exact, bespoke error message rather than something generic like

-which we’ve all experienced at some point.
+"expected false but got true" which we’ve all experienced at some point.

 require 'rspec/expectations'